Latent stage of labour

 Active management speeds up the delivery of the placenta and lowers your risk of having heavy bleeding after the birth (postpartum haemorrhage), but it increases the chance of you feeling and being sick.
 It can also make afterpains (contraction-like pains after birth) worse.

-Read about preventing heavy bleeding on our page What happens straight after the birth.
+Read more about preventing heavy bleeding after birth.

 What is physiological management?